marwal1987/portfolio-app-router/README.md

 # Todo

 ## Hero section

 - Create span with gradient letters/words

-1. Fix ProjectsSection.jsx
+## ProjectsSection.jsx

 - Working links to actual github projects
 - A bit to wide.
 Not in line with herosection
 - Projects to add:
   gonews, goquiz, Clock, Tic-Tac-Toe (unfinished), Todo-list, Remake Zoom? more?

-3. Fix ContactSection.jsx
+## ContactSection.jsx

 - Links to LinkedIn or other
 - Mail
 - Phonenumber?

+## Unsorted

-4. If there is time: add a dark/light mode toggle
+- If there is time: add a dark/light mode toggle

-5. Add profile picture
+- Add profile picture

-6. Add real contact info
+- Add real contact info